-The most common emergency complaint is a toothache.
+The most common dental emergency complaint is a toothache.
 Let’s discuss what you should do if you are out of town or unable to get to a dentist and you encounter a dental emergency.
 While this WebMD article is thorough, there are some very simple things you can do.
-According to this MouthHealthy article, there are three things you can do to prevent a tooth injury:
+According to this MouthHealthy article, there are three things you can do to prevent a tooth injury or dental emergency.

 - Wear a mouthguard when playing full-contact sports.

 - Avoid chewing ice, popcorn kernels, and hard candy.